NicolaTamanini/NicolaTamanini.github.io/CV.md

 # CV

 On this page you can find an extended version of my CV, including all relevant academic activities.
-A much compact version is available for download [TBA].
+A short summary is provided at the top.
+A much compact version of the CV is also available for download [TBA].

 ### In a nutshell